opentox/loael-paper/loael.md

 Elena + Swiss Federal Office contribution (input)

-The Swiss Federal Office dataset consists of 493 LOAEL values for 381 unique chemical structures.
+The original Swiss Federal Office dataset has chronic toxicity data for rats, mice and multi generation effects.
+For the purpose of this study only rat LOAEL data was used.
+This leads to the *Swiss Federal Office*  dataset with 493 rat LOAEL values for 381 unique chemical structures.

 ### Preprocessing

-Chemical structures in both datasets were initially represented as SMILES strings [@doi:10.1021/ci00057a005].
-Syntactically incorrect and missing SMILES were generated from other identifiers (e.g names, CAS numbers).
+Chemical structures (represented as SMILES [@doi:10.1021/ci00057a005]) in both datasets were checked for correctness, syntactically incorrect and missing SMILES were generated from other identifiers (e.g names, CAS numbers).
 Unique smiles from the OpenBabel library [@OBoyle2011] were used for the identification of duplicated structures.

 Studies with undefined or empty LOAEL entries were removed from the datasets.
-LOAEL values were converted to mmol/kg_bw/day units.
+LOAEL values were converted to mmol/kg_bw/day units and rounded to five significant digits.
 For prediction, validation and visualisation purposes -log10 transformations are used.

-David: please check if we have missed something

 ### Derived datasets

 Two derived datasets were obtained from the original datasets:

 The *test* dataset contains data of compounds that occur in both datasets.
+LOAEL values equal at five significant digits were considered as duplicates originating from the same study/publication and only one instance was kept in the test dataset.
 Exact duplications of LOAEL values were removed, because it is very likely that they originate from the same study.
 The test dataset has 375 LOAEL values for 155 unique chemical structures.

-The *combined* dataset is the union of the Mazzatorta and the Swiss Federal Office dataset and it is used to build predictive models.
-Exact LOAEL duplications were removed, as for the test dataset.
-The combined dataset has 998 LOAEL values for 671 unique chemical structures.
+The *training* dataset is the union of the Mazzatorta and the Swiss Federal Office dataset and it is used to build predictive models.
+LOAEL duplicates were removed, as for the test dataset.
+The training dataset has `r length(c$SMILES)` LOAEL values for 671 unique chemical structures.

 Algorithms
 ----------